CustAny: Customizing Anything from A Single Example

-Give a reference image and a text prompt, our goal is to generate images that shares the same ID as the object of interest from the reference image, and modifies non-ID elements such as motions and backgrounds in accordance with the text prompt.
-To this end, we propose AnyMaker, an innovative zero-shot text-to-image customization framework for general objects, as summarized in Fig.~\ref{fig:overview}.
-Firstly, we utilize the general ID extractor to acquire sufficient ID information from the reference image with a segmentation mask of the interested object.
-Next, we leverage the dual-level ID injection to endow the diffusion model with ID information at the global and local levels respectively, without damaging the text editing ability of the model.
-Additionally, we design a novel ID-aware decoupling module to distinguish the ID information from the coupled non-ID elements in the object representation, for higher ID fidelity and better text editing ability.
+\textbf{Overview}.
+Given a reference image and text prompt, our goal is to generate an image that retains the identity (ID) of the object in the reference while modifying non-ID elements, like motions and backgrounds, based on the prompt.
+Thus we introduce CustAny, a zero-shot text-to-image customization framework for general objects, as in Fig.~\ref{fig:overview}.
+We first use an ID extractor to capture ID information from the reference image with a segmentation mask.
+Dual-level ID injection is then applied to embed the ID into the diffusion model globally and locally, preserving text-editing capabilities.
+Finally, an ID-aware decoupling module separates ID details from non-ID elements, improving ID fidelity and text-editing accuracy.